apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - SAML2 attribute query tracking tokens now gain their own expiration policy in the CAS configuration schema.
 - The expiration policies of the SAML2 attribute query token and its linked ticket-granting ticket are now taken into account.
 - Attributes released in response to an attribute query pass through relevant attribute release policies for the service provider.

+### Attribute Repository States

+An [attribute repository](../integration/Attribute-Resolution.html) can be put into standby mode; this means the repository configuration is processed and registered into the application runtime and is effectively available as a Spring `@Bean`.
+However, it is not registered into the resolution plan and can only be called and invoked explicitly when needed.

 ### Bootstrap Themes

 There is now additional, optional support for [Bootstrap](http://getbootstrap.com "Bootstrap") themes.
 The collection of themes